binh234/AI-ML/007_Video2Slide/README.md

 The function prototype is:
 cv2.createBackgroundSubtractorMOG2([, history[, varThreshold[, detectShadows]]])
 - **GMG Background Subtraction**: This approach was introduced in the paper [Visual Tracking of Human Visitors under Variable-Lighting Conditions for a Responsive Audio Art Installation](https://www.researchgate.net/publication/261311764_Visual_tracking_of_human_visitors_under_variable-lighting_conditions_for_a_responsive_audio_art_installation).
 It is a parametric approach that combines statistical background image estimation and per-pixel Bayesian segmentation.
-It uses first few (120 by default) frames for background modelling.
-It employs probabilistic foreground segmentation algorithm that identifies possible foreground objects using Bayesian inference.
+It uses the first few (120 by default) frames for background modeling.
+It employs a probabilistic foreground segmentation algorithm that identifies possible foreground objects using Bayesian inference.
 The estimates are adaptive; newer observations are more heavily weighted than old observations to accommodate variable illumination.
 The function prototype is:
 cv2.bgsegm.createBackgroundSubtractorGMG([, initializationFrames[,  decisionThreshold]])